gto76/python-cheatsheet/README.md

     return P(x=0 if (D.w in bounds and spd.x < 0) or (D.e in bounds and spd.x > 0) else spd.x,
              y=0 if (D.n in bounds and spd.y < 0) or (D.s in bounds and spd.y > 0) else spd.y)

-def draw(mario, tiles, screen, pressed, images):
+def draw(screen, images, mario, tiles, pressed):
     def get_frame_index():
         if D.s not in get_boundaries(mario.rect, tiles):
             return 4